 The flagship brew of Saw Works is an English Pale Ale with enough hops to satisfy an American palate.
 It has a malty profile and just enough woody or lightly floral hops for balance.
 It is a great session beer.
 Want to learn more?
 Read on!

 The body of a Pale Ale is medium to full, and carbonation is generally low except for some bottled commercial or export ales.
 The finish is generally dry with no secondary malt flavors, and no diceytl.
-Fruity esters, often a byproduct of English ale yeast, is often present.
+Fruity esters, often a byproduct yeast, is often present.

 Pours an awesome copper color with nice head that retains very well.
 In other words, this beer is sexy.